Get free weekly resources from us!

 3. Tied to God

-Give each pair a crayon, two 8-inch ribbons, and two 3X5 cards.
+Give each pair a crayon, two chenille wires, and two 3X5 cards.
 Ask each person to fold their card, draw a heart on the inside, and print the words “I LOVE GOD.”
 Adults can help children.
 Use a hole punch to make a hole in each card.
-Then have partners each tie their card to their wrist.
+Then have partners each thread a chenille wire through the hole in the card and then gently twist the two ends around a wrist to make a card wristband.

 Gather the groups around the puzzle from the opening activity.
 Read the verses again.
 Ask people to each hold up their wrist with the card on it.
-Say: Moses told the people to tie God’s words to their hands.
-We just did that.
+Say: Moses told God’s people to tie God’s words to their hands.
+We just did that in a fun way!
 Let’s remember that God wants us to work together and learn from each other.
 Close in prayer, thanking God for the new friends made today.

 4. Grandparents’ Day Food for Thought

 Form groups of four, with at least one senior adult in each group.
-Have that adult bring his or her favorite recipe and ingredients to prepare with the children.
-As they prepare the dish, have the adult share memories related to this dish.
-Then have children talk about memories related to their favorite dishes.
-Have a potluck afterward for everyone to enjoy.
+Provide sanitizing hand wipes and some allergy sensitive snack mix ingredients groups can use to work together in making a simple snack.
+As they prepare the food, have the adult share memories about making favorite foods and who taught them to cook or bake.
+Then have children talk about memories related to their favorite foods.
+When the snacks are assembled and ready, allow everyone to enjoy the fruit of their work!

 Grandparents’ Day Lessons for Grades 1-3